Travel Insurance for Canadian Travelers

 Get your free online quotes for Emergency Medical insurance from major Canadian travel insurance providers: compare plans and quotes, choose your best low cost Travel Medical Insurance for Canadian travelers, buy insurance online directly from the insurance provider.

 When you are planning your vacation trip (the ocean cruise, traveling to Australia, Philippines, Dominican Republic, Cuba, Mexico, USA, Hawaii, Barbados, Italy, Greece and other destinations around the world), do not forget to purchase Travel Medical insurance.
-You can plan your dream trips and excursions!
-You can hike, ski, zipline, bungee jump or even parasail over water and still be covered under your standard Emergency Medical Insurance: Sports participation coverage is available with TuGo Traveller insurance.
+You can plan your dream trips and excursions, even sport activities!
+Sports participation coverage is available with TuGo Traveller insurance.